StBalashov/Database-constructing/README.md

 # Database constructing
-Project of an abstract coffeeshop database in SQL Server Here you can find creating some tables, filling them with some sample data, creating triggers, procedures and functions.
+Project of an abstract coffeeshop database in SQL Server.
+Here you can find creating some tables, filling them with some sample data, creating triggers, procedures and functions.